 How Much Cash Should I Carry To Thailand?

-Technically when you are entering Thailand, the Thai immigration authority expects that you carry at-least 10,000 Baht with you.
-The minimum funds required to enter Thailand is 10,000 Baht per person and 20,000 Baht per family.
+Technically when you are entering Thailand, the Thai immigration authority expects that you carry at least 10,000 Baht with you.
+The minimum funds required to enter Thailand which is 10,000 Baht per person and 20,000 Baht per family.